ae9is/subtitle-anything/src/install.md

 ## Requirements

-  - An update to date version of Chrome :material-information-outline:{ title='Version 116 or newer, your mileage may vary' }
+  - An update to date version of Chrome, or Chrome-like browser :material-information-outline:{ title='Version 116 or newer, your mileage may vary' }
   - A decent graphics card :material-information-outline:{ title='At the very least, 2GB free VRAM depending on model size' }

 ## Install